sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/manage-access.md

 This page displays all users connected to your congregation who have registered in the Organized app and can view your congregation's information and schedules.

 :::info
-User profiles are **not the same as person records**.
-User profiles represent real Organized app users in your congregation, while person records are a list of all congregation members used for reports and scheduling.
+User accounts are **not the same as person records**.
+User accounts represent real Organized app users in your congregation, while person records are a list of all congregation members used for reports and scheduling.
 :::

 ![All users list](./img/users-list.png)